avine/ng-libs/projects/if-non-nullish/README.md

 Unlike `ngIf` directive, falsy values like `false`, `""` or `0` are rendered.
 Only nullish values like `null` or `undefined` are not rendered.

+So, in the example above, `false` will be rendered while `null` will not.

 ## Usage